HomegrownMarine/boat_computer/README.md

 TODO: diagrams and pictures.

-Install node.js and forever on boat PC
+1. Install node.js and forever on boat PC
  - [Raspberry Pi](http://revryl.com/2014/01/04/nodejs-raspberry-pi/)
  - BeagleBone Black - comes pre-installed on BeagleBone Black

 2. Copy boat_computer project and any desired apps to boat PC
 3. install [node serial port](https://github.com/voodootikigod/node-serialport#raspberry-pi-linux)
 4. run '''npm install''' from the project directory
 5. install startup scripts __make sure apache is disabled if you want to use port 80__

+####If you're have trouble setting this up and getting it running, please open an issue to ask for help [here](https://github.com/HomegrownMarine/boat_computer/issues/new).

+If you just want to record your boat data, check out this simple [NMEA Logger](https://github.com/HomegrownMarine/simple_logger).
+It will just log boat data to an SD card.

 ## Make An App ##